RodrigoCosta1983/store_connect/README.md

 ### Settings & Security
 - **Settings Screen:**
-    - Allows enabling/disabling the "Fiado" (on-credit) sales feature.
+    - Allows you to enable or disable the credit sales feature.
     - Allows configuring the numerical threshold for the low stock alert.
 - **User Profile Screen:**
     - Allows the user to edit their profile data (name, document, phone).